The Austin BBQ Top 10

 ► Intangibles: A fully rounded experience with pleasant surprises: fresh-baked bread, homemade pickles, buttermilk pie, finding out which sausages are on the menu today.

 8. Valentina’s Tex-Mex BBQ.
 Miguel Vidal says it best: "I’ve always wanted to bring my family’s style of cooking here.
 When I visited my parents and my Dad was barbecuing brisket all day long and then my Mom was making rice and beans and homemade tortillas.
 I wanted to share that with people.”
 He makes the best brisket taco in Austin, but there's full cowboy barbecue in the form of twangy mesuite brisket by the pound, smoky pulled pork for tacos or sandwiches, and Wednesday nights are for pork ribs.
 San Antonio represents with guacamole, red and green salsas, smoked corn and Mom's rice and beans.
-600 W. Sixth St. behind Star Bar (map), www.valentinastexmexbbq.com
+7612 Brodie Lane (map). www.valentinastexmexbbq.com

 ► Intangibles: Perfect union of Central Texas' favorite cuisines.
 Who knew barbecue and Tex-Mex needed each other so badly?
 Also one of the few full-mesquite operations.
 Downside: West Sixth Street is a bropocalyptic parking house of pain at night.

 9. Kerlin BBQ.
+(03/24/15 UPDATE: The Kerlins now sell barbecue Fri-Sun from 11am until sold out.
+They've shifted their weekday energy to kolaches, sold from 9am until sold out Wed-Sun.)
 Barbecue done in the same Young Man Old School style that makes craft beer cook these days.
-And like a craft brewer, Bill Kerlin brings dsicipline to work, trimming pork ribs to lean St. Louis blocks with bark like a leathered fruit rollup, letting beef ribs loosen up without getting sloppy and insisting that brisket be soft and agile whether it's fatty or lean.
-Good blue cheese cole slaw, creamed corn and pork pulled to order.
+And like a craft brewer, Bill Kerlin brings discipline to work, trimming pork ribs to lean St. Louis blocks with bark like a leathered fruit rollup, letting beef ribs loosen up without getting sloppy and insisting that brisket be soft and agile whether it's fatty or lean.
+Good blue cheese coleslaw, creamed corn and pork pulled to order.
 Amelis Kerlin checks on her picnic-table clientele like a veteran server, a role she plays at Sway when the trailer closes after lunch.
 1700 E. Cesar Chavez St. (map), www.kerlinbbq.com

 ► Intangibles: Low volume means a quick sellout some days.
 Veracruz All Natural Tacos next door just in case.